The CLASSPATH is an environment

 free-standing class file hanging off one of the directories mentioned in the

 CLASSPATH.
-Let us assume that C:\MyStuff is on the
+Let us assume that C:\MyStuff\

-CLASSPATH.
-You cannot put HelloWorld.class
+is on the CLASSPATH.
+You cannot put HelloWorld.class directly in the C:\MyStuff\

-won’t find it.
-It will look for it three levels deeper in as C:\MyStuff\com\mindprod\business\HelloWorld.class.
+directory. java.exe won’t find it.
+It will look for it three

 If it is not there, it won’t find it.
-You can make it work like this:

 java.exe -cp C:\MyStuff com.mindprod.business.HelloWorld

-- These same rules apply to finding all the classes, not just the one
+- These same rules apply to finding all the classes, not just

-placement must perfectly reflect your package structure which must also
+file placement must perfectly reflect your package structure which must also

 perfectly reflect your structure for storing the *.java source code files in